 The vision of expanded geography reached its natural conclusion with expansion into central Canada just prior to MNP’s 2009 planning cycle.

-Armed with a new national vision for the firm, the 2009 plan focussed on cementing the “one size does not fit all” concept that remains critical to our success.
+Armed with a new national vision for the firm, the 2009 plan focused on cementing the “one size does not fit all” concept that remains critical to our success.

 Acknowledging and allowing for differences meant that offices, niches and services could be run and resourced differently according to their unique needs.
 Supporting this principle was an adjustment to the governance model based on the matrix of service lines, regions and niches.
 As acknowledged by CEO Daryl Ritchie in Finding Our Way, the vision and principles articulated in this 2009 plan set the stage for the future development of the $1 billion-plus firm.